RetroDECK/ES-DE/ANDROID-DEV.md

 ### Cemu

-This emulator can be downloaded from their GitHub site.
-Note that this is a fork and not released by the main Cemu project.
+This emulator can be downloaded from the following GitHub site.
+Note that this repository is not from the official Cemu project, we consider Cemu as experimental on Android for the time being.

 https://github.com/SSimco/Cemu/releases